mzattera/v4j/docs/index.md

 - [Note 003 - Clustering](./003)

-  Application of t-SNE visualization and K-Means clustering to the Voynich, showing how page with same illustration type and Courier's language also share similar words.
+  Application of t-SNE visualization and K-Means clustering to the Voynich, showing how page with same illustration type and Currier's language also share similar words.

   This should be considered when applying statistical analysis methods to the manuscript.